-Tourism Development Corporation of Punjab as PPP Node for Tourism Sector

-It is proposed that TDCP assumes most of the responsibilities relating to PPP projects as a PPP Node under the Punjab Public Private Partnership Act 2014, including project identification, project preparation, tendering, monitoring of project implementation, contract enforcement during operation, etc. Presently, TDCP does not have any technical capacity to undertake complex PPP projects.
+Tourism Development Corporation of Punjab as PPP Node for Tourism Sector responsibilities relating to PPP projects as a PPP Node under the Punjab Public Private Partnership Act 2014, including project identification, project preparation, tendering, monitoring of project implementation, contract enforcement during operation, etc. Presently, TDCP does not have any technical capacity to undertakecomplex PPP projects.
 There is a need to build some permanent capacity in TDCP to sustainably perform PPP related functions.